maukaim/Bulo-Project/README.md

 <div align="center">
     <img src="./bulo_logo.png" width="80" />
-    <h1 class="title" >Bulo Project (ALPHA version).</h1>
+    <h1 class="title" >Bulo Project (ALPHA version)</h1>
 </div>

-## Project Definition

-Bulo is a task automator aiming to provide a general purpose tool to easily automate tasks for individuals and organisations with a distributed architecture.

-Bulo is micro-service designed to be able to scale for any needs, from the user willing to manage automation of its IoT fleet, to the big company that wants a powerful tool able to automate the business required tasks and share common capabilities between teams.
+## It seems you just found a new automation buddy.

+Bulo is a scalable solution to automate tasks at the organization level.
+The idea behind this project is to provide developers and business teams a unique platform to collaborate and bring value to the organization.
+No more duplicate work, everything here is built so the community can share solutions and leverage on existing work.
+From the scale of a team, to the entire Bulo's community.
+As scalability is at the core of its design, Bulo can stretch from a simple standalone Desktop App to an entreprise-scale application.

+Thanks to the Bulo Store (Beta version), share and leverage on tools built by the community members, and automate your life within a few clicks!

 ## Follow the project